Bupropion and naltrexone

 a manic episode--racing thoughts, increased energy, unusual risk-taking behavior, extreme happiness, being irritable or talkative;

-severe skin reaction--fever, mouth or throat pain, burning eyes, skin pain, red or purple rash that spreads and causes blisters and peeling.
+severe skin reaction--fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling.

 Older adults may be more likely to have certain side effects.